movva-gpu/Validity/README.md

 <div id=commands>

 ### Commands
-*  `/info ` gives information about the bot and plurality.
+*  `/info` gives information about the bot and plurality.
-*  `/ping ` gives the ping of the bot.
+*  `/ping` gives the ping of the bot.
 Only for development purposes.
-*  `/system help ` gives all the system commands.
+*  `/system help` gives all the system commands.
-*  `/system create ` creates a system.
+*  `/system create` creates a system.
-*  `/system delete ` removes your system.
+*  `/system delete` removes your system.
-* . . . more are to come.
+* . . . and more are to come.
 </div>

 <div id=install>